grazG/grazG/README.md

 - 👋 Hi, I’m @grazG
-- 👀 I’m interested in ... cybersecurity and software development
+- 👀 I’m interested in cybersecurity and software development
-- 🌱 I’m currently learning ...
-C++, C, and Python
+- 🌱 I’m currently learning C++, C, and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on i dont knowww
 - 📫 How to reach me: text me

 <!---